padiketeku/EarthObservation101-Practicals/Activity-07-Characterising the Spectral Profiles of Surface Types.md

-# Activity 7: Characterizing the Spectral Profiles of Surface Types
+# Activity 7: Characterising the Spectral Profiles of Surface Types

 ## Introduction